Victoria Australian rules football team: South Australia

 The Victoria and South Australia rivalry was the strongest in interstate football.
 Although there is a bitter rivalry on both sides, the make-up of the rivalry is slightly different.
 Victoria being the most successful state in interstate football, meant protecting that reputation was of prominent importance.
 For South Australia, the rivalry stemmed from dislike, and the feeling that Victoria don't give them the credit they deserve.

 In 1991, John Cahill, the coach of South Australia, commented on Victoria after they had some injuries, saying: "they make excuses and they're quick to rubbish people"; he also claimed that the Victorians were "loud mouths and very dishonest".
 Before the game, a newspaper in Adelaide had printed a headline "SA will smash these pansies".
 After Victoria won Ted Whitten, a Victorian selector showed the paper to the camera.

 Garry Lyon has commented on games in South Australia against Victoria, saying that fans in Adelaide absolutely loved those games.
 He added that the fans in attendance were "hostile and maniacal", noting that "by the time the games came around they were whipped into a frenzy".

 Paul Roos has described the first state game he played in South Australia, remarking: "when walking up the entrance and onto Football Park was an experience in itself.
-I quickly realised how much hatered [sic] existed towards Victorians and their football.
+I quickly realised how much hatered [sic] existed towards Victorians and their football."

 The 1989 Victoria versus South Australia game at the MCG was the highest-attended interstate match, with 91,960 attending and 10,000 people turned away at the gate.
 After South Australia had won the last three encounters, including the final of the Interstate Carnival the year before, the game had the build-up of a grand final with high anticipation.
 After the game, famous former Victorian player Bob Skilton said: "Victoria can be proud it put football in this state back where it belongs".

 Neil Kerley has stated that beating Victoria was the ultimate in football in South Australia.
 After stating that, the interviewer said, "you've got premierships as a player and coach", but Kerley followed up with "they were great", but he continued to emphasise that it, according to him, was the ultimate achievement.
 Neil Kerley has also stated before an Interstate Carnival grand final with Victoria that "I don't like the Victorians and I think the South Australians are every bit as good".

-Ben Hart has talking about South Australia playing Victoria saying,"the games against Victoria have always been such huge occasions for South Australians".
+Ben Hart has talked about South Australia playing Victoria, saying: "the games against Victoria have always been such huge occasions for South Australians".

 Brett Chalmers was quoted saying before South Australia played Victoria in 1992, "I'd love to beat the Victorians, every South Australian doesn't like the Victorians, it'll be great to beat them".

 Ted Whitten has stated about playing against South Australia that "we hate to be beaten".
 He also stated, after a game in 1992 that Victoria narrowly lost, that "geez it's hard to cop it over here when you get beaten".